 - Contact information

-Whether you’re doing marketing, sales, customer support, or all three, the right CRM software helps inform all of your ongoing customer interactions throughout the sales funnel.
-When done well, it can facilitate short sales cycles, long cycles, and everything in between.
+Whether you’re doing marketing, sales, customer support, or all three, the right CRM software helps inform all ongoing customer interactions throughout the sales funnel.
+When done well, it facilitates short sales cycles, long cycles, and everything in between.

-The average ROI for CRM is $8.71 for every dollar spent, so there’s no reason to not have CRM software in place.
+The average ROI for CRM is $8.71 for every dollar spent, so it makes sense to implement CRM software and integrate it into your existing workflows.

-However, having CRM software isn’t enough—it needs to play well and integrate with the tools you already use.
-If your CRM doesn’t fit into your current workflows, your new tool may quickly become a tool that no one wants to use.
-At best, your new CRM becomes a waste of money.
-At worst, it wastes your team’s most precious resource (time) and causes days or even weeks of unnecessary frustration.
+However, having CRM software isn’t enough—it needs to play well with the tools you already use.
+If your CRM doesn’t fit into your current workflows, your new tool may quickly become an annoyance that no one wants to use.
+At best, your new CRM is a waste of money.
+At worst, it wastes your team’s most precious resource (time) and causes days or even weeks of unneeded frustration.